 John Scanfield was a Quaker, but a very disreputable one.
 Quakers throughout the country had expressed concern about his behaviour, suspecting him of ‘tampering with severall women’.
 After he visited Margaret Fox at Swarthmore later in the year she found herself having to defend herself because of suspicions of the nature of her association with him.

 Given such deep suspicion of the agents James attempted to insinuate in the town and the concern that one of them might be a Jesuit, it seems unlikely that the Jesuits would have so publicly advertised their presence as to open a chapel in one of the main streets of Preston.
 If they had it is unlikely that it would have escaped the notice of Bellingham or of his fellow diarist, Lawrence Rawstorne.
-Yet there is no mention of a Jesuit chapel in either diary, and their only suspicion of a Jesuit in the won comes in Bellingham’s reference to Scanfield.
+Yet there is no mention of a Jesuit chapel in either diary, and the only suspicion of the presence of a Jesuit in the town comes in Bellingham’s reference to Scanfield.

 What Lawrence Rawstorne does recount is his detention and committal to Lancaster of a Catholic priest, Christopher Tootell, on 28 May 1689.
 Fr Tootell was the priest who took charge of the mission at Ladywell, Fernyhalgh, in 1699, at the same time being appointed rural dean of Amounderness and later, grand-vicar for Lancashire, Cheshire, Cumberland and Westmorland.
 On the same day in May that Tootell was apprehended, Bellingham reports dragoons going out in the evening ‘to search for Papists’ armes’.
 It is hardly likely Jesuit priests would have been allowed to officiate at a chapel in Preston at this time.